NATHAN AND HIS KIDNEYS

 All through his adult life, Nathan had always worried about developing a chronic kidney ailment.
 This is because he had had family members who suffered from one kidney condition or the other.
 Nathan was well aware of the risk factors that could lead to kidney diseases.
-He had been told over and over again that diabetes, high blood pressure, obesity, smoking and genetics were some of the risk factors linked with kidney diseases.
+He had been told repeatedly that diabetes, high blood pressure, obesity, smoking, and genetics were some of the risk factors linked with kidney diseases.

-Despite his worries, Nathan had over the years, taken on an unhealthy lifestyle.
-He was already obese but yet, could not quit eating junk food at odd hours of the day.
-He believed exercising was hard work and hence, he avoided it like the plague.
+Despite his worries, Nathan had taken on an unhealthy lifestyle over the years.
+He was already obese but could not quit eating junk food at odd hours of the day.
+He believed exercising was hard work, and hence, he avoided it like the plague.
 Additionally, he was addicted to drinking and smoking.
-He continued with this lifestyle in spite of repeated pleas from family and loved ones.
+He continued with this lifestyle despite repeated pleas from family and loved ones.

-His fight with his kidneys started when he was diagnosed with diabetes mellitus as a result of his high sugar intake and insulin resistance over time.
-His condition was complicated by frequent increases in his blood pressure levels, which meant that he was at risk of damaging the blood vessels in his kidneys which could greatly impair his kidney functions.
+His fight with his kidneys started when he was diagnosed with diabetes mellitus due to his high sugar intake and insulin resistance over time.
+His condition was complicated by frequent increases in his blood pressure levels, which meant that he was at risk of damaging his kidneys’ blood vessels, which could greatly impair his kidney functions.

-Further tests were carried out on Nathan’s Urine sample and an ultrasound scan of his kidneys was done to assess their size and structure.
-Results from these tests signified an anomaly in his kidney function and this led to him being diagnosed with Chronic Kidney Disease.
+Further tests were carried out on Nathan’s Urine sample, and an ultrasound scan of his kidneys was done to assess their size and structure.
+Results from these tests signified an anomaly in his kidney function, and this led to him being diagnosed with Chronic Kidney Disease.
 Nathan was devastated.

 He wished he had taken better care of his kidneys.
 He felt if he had been more careful about his lifestyle choices, things would not have gotten as complicated as they did.
-He was filled with regrets as his condition had no cure and his doctors could only focus on treating his symptoms in order to avoid total kidney damage.
+He was filled with regrets as his condition had no cure, and his doctors could only focus on treating his symptoms to avoid total kidney damage.